8 Certificates in Online Healthcare You Can Get Fast

 3. Medical Assistant

-Medical assistants work in clinics, hospitals, and private practices, where they provide assistance in the front office with clerical tasks, or in the back office, where they provide basic patient care such as checking vital signs.
-Becoming a medical assistant means you might have an expanded scope of duties, depending upon the rules in their state.
-Some medical assistants may specialize in a particular field of medicine, like pediatrics, and cultivate special skills needed for their role.
+Medical assistants work in clinics, hospitals, and private practices, where they provide assistance in the front office with clerical tasks, and in exam rooms providing basic patient care such as checking vital signs.
+Specialization in a particular area of practice (such as pediatrics) is common, and some states allow for an expanded scope of duties.

 Average Duration: 4-9 months